Workforce (horse): King George VI & Queen Elizabeth Stakes

 Workforce's next outing was on 24 July 2010 at Ascot.
 Still being ridden by Ryan Moore, the horse came fifth in the mile-and-a-half long King George VI and Queen Elizabeth Stakes, having entered the race as the 8–11 favourite and as the experts pick due to the earlier Derby win.
 The eventual winner was, in fact, Workforce's stablemate, Harbinger, also trained by Michael Stoute, who set a new course record time and winning distance in the process.

 With two furlongs to go in the race, Workforce and Cape Blanco were leading the six-horse field, when they were said to have been passed with ease by the 4–1 entry Harbinger who "coasted home" after running the last quarter mile alone.
 Moore was said to have eased Workforce off toward the line, and the horse eventually finished fifth, only ahead of the pacemaker.

 Moore put the loss down to the horse not settling as he had done in the Derby, and due to the fast ground.
 Moore said of the performance that Workforce had "run badly before and come back from it and will again", while Stoute said it was disappointing.
 The Ascot run was described as "nothing like his Derby performance" by Marcus Armytage in The Daily Telegraph.

 2010 Prix de l'Arc de Triomphe

-After much discussion about whether Workforce would run in the Arc, the decision was made on the Thursday prior to the race to run.
+After much discussion about whether Workforce would run in the 2010 Prix de l'Arc de Triomphe, the decision was made on the Thursday prior to the race to run.
 In the race itself, he settled back in the field before running through the middle of the field to take the lead halfway up the straight, and held on to win by a head from Japanese runner Nakayama Festa.